 The Red Oak Rain Garden (RORG), the first rain garden on the University of Illinois at Urbana-Champaign campus, was established in 2006.
 It’s time for a renovation to improve both aesthetics and functionality.
 The RORG Team, led by Illinois Extension Water Quality Specialist with Illinois-Indiana Sea Grant and Illinois Extension, is managing the design and build of the project, which just completed phases I and II as of October 2019.
 Read our blog for the latest construction updates.

-Located between Allen Hall and McKinley Health Center, RORG provides flood protection, improves water quality, and promotes ecological health and enjoyment.
+Located between Allen Hall and McKinley Health Center, RORG provides flood protection, improves water quality, and serves as a model for ecologically healthy landscapes.
 Prior to the garden, rainstorms limited sidewalk use and impaired the red oak.
-The updated design will enhance the garden’s ability to soak up stormwater runoff in a beautiful, educational way.
+The updated design will enhance the garden’s ability to absorb rainwater in a beautiful, educational way.

 Phase II: Plant installation COMPLETED See our plant list!